 LambethNews

-‘Age has no limits’: 54-year-old wins Gold at British National Powerlifting championships
+‘Age has no limits’: 54-year-old wins gold at British National Powerlifting championships

-A 54-year-old who snapped up a gold medal at the British National Powerlifting championships last month is using her inspirational story to encourage more women into sport.
+A 54-year-old woman who snapped up a gold medal at the British National Powerlifting championships last month is using her inspirational story to encourage more women into sport.

-Speaking to the South London Press, Ms Jackson said: “I was really suprised because I was rehabbing a shoulder injury, but I gave it everything and took gold!
+Speaking to the South London Press, Ms Jackson said: “I was really suprised because I was rehabbing a shoulder injury, but I gave it everything and took gold.

 “Age has no limits.
 It is only your limits on age that block your path.”